dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 Let
 <code>X<sub>1</sub> extends B<sub>1</sub>, ..
 X<sub>s</sub> extends B<sub>s</sub></code>
-be a declaration of the type parameters of a generic entity (*it could be a generic class, extension type, or mixin, or typedef, or function*).
+be a declaration of the type parameters of a generic entity (*it could be a generic class, extension type, mixin, typedef, or function*).
 Let <code>BB<sub>j</sub></code> be the extension type erasure of
 <code>B<sub>j</sub></code>, for _j_ in _1 .. s_.
 It is a compile-time error if